 Opening the window, a cold breeze blew into the room.
-Without another word, a thought launched him into the sky, moving towards the Inner wards.
+Without another word, a thought launched him into the sky, moving toward the Inner wards.

 “…Found!
 Lockdown the 13th ward and send words to my mages!”
 His voice boomed through the room.
-Even without sight, he commanded his servants with majesty and authority.
+Even without sight, he commanded his servants with reason and authority.